integrativemodeling/pde6/README.md

-These scripts demonstrate the use of [IMP](http://www.integrativemodeling.org/), [MODELLER](http://salilab.org/modeller/) and [Chimera](http://www.cgl.ucsf.edu/chimera/) in the modeling of the phosphodiesterase (PDE6).
+These scripts demonstrate the use of [IMP](http://integrativemodeling.org/), [MODELLER](http://salilab.org/modeller/) and [Chimera](http://www.cgl.ucsf.edu/chimera/) in the modeling of the phosphodiesterase (PDE6).

 ## Homology modeling

-MODELLER is used to generate initial model for the structure using multiple templates (PDB codes 1tbf, 3bjc, 3dba, 3ibj).
-Cross links, symmetry and secondary structure restraints are used in modelling:
+MODELLER is used to generate initial models for the structure using multiple templates (PDB codes 1tbf, 3bjc, 3dba, 3ibj).
+Cross links, symmetry and secondary structure restraints are used in modeling:
  `cd comparative_modelling; ./model_mult.py`

 ## Integrative modeling with IMP

-The initial models do not fit well into 3D EM density map (20Å resolution).
+The initial models do not fit well into the 3D EM density map (20Å resolution).
 Therefore, IMP is used to fit the complex into the electron microscopy density map.

 Usage and content of the directory `integrative_modeling`